openzync/openzync-core/README.md

 make docker-down      # Stop the backend stack
 ```

 The project enforces strict separation of concerns (`routers → services → repositories → models`), async throughout, and typed interfaces.
-See the [README documentation sections](#api-overview) above and the [docs directory](https://github.com/rohnsha0/openzync/tree/main/docs) for more details.
+See the [docs directory](./docs) for more details, or visit [openzync.readthedocs.io](https://openzync.readthedocs.io).

 ---